a-bentofreire/beamtoix/docs/pages/library/functions.md

 ## Arrays

-Since ABeamer 1.6 that single numerical argument functions also support arrays.
+Since BeamToIX 1.6 that single numerical argument functions also support arrays.
 The operation is perform for each element, and it returns an array.
 The array functions can be composed.
 _example_: `= round(sqrt([12.4, 75, 10]))`